wetw0rk/Sickle/README.md

   -d, --disassemble     disassemble the binary file
-  -a ARCH, --arch ARCH  select architecture for disassembly -m MODE, --mode MODE  select mode for disassembly -rs, --run-shellcode  run the shellcode (on linux generates binary)
+  -a ARCH, --arch ARCH  select architecture for disassembly -m MODE, --mode MODE  select mode for disassembly -rs, --run-shellcode  run the shellcode (use at your own risk)

 ```